mgn2486/DoctorsAppointmentSystem/README.md

 - Each timeslot can have a maximum of ten people before it is regarded as full and unavailable.

 # APPLICATION
+Currently application consists of two folders thus "FrontEnd" and "BackEnd"
+# FrontEnd
-- Currently application consists of the front end developed in angular 8, this can be run as follows:
+This has been developed using angular 8, this can be run as follows:
 - Navigate to the "Front" directory folder.
 - From the command line exec: "npm i" to install all necessary packages.
-- To start the application: "ng serve" this will start the application in localhost:4200
+- To start the application: "ng serve" this will start the application in localhost:4200.
+# BackEnd
+This has been developed using ASP.Net Framework